suspectedesp/bot-hosting-wrapper/README.md

 ```
 Now you got your Auth ID and can use all the scripts, congrats!
 ### Servers Information
+Show all Servers and some Information about them:
 ```
 from bot_hosting_wrapper import show_servers